AlexandreMoreaux/Copilot/Copilot-for-M365-HR-Use-Case/English-Version/README.md

 Once is done go to the exercise folder that you want to perform and follow the instruction in the README of the Exercise.

 Enjoy the labs.

+A "Troubleshooting" is present in case of you have issue with the lab